Who is the Hospice Team?

-The primary nurse is, in fact, primary to the care of the patient.
-He or she maintains close contact with the physician as well as with other members of the hospice team.
-The primary nurse is essentially the “case manager” for the patient, responsible for coordinating the patient’s care and implementing the Plan of Care prescribed by the physician.
-The nurse is the main contact person for the patient and caregiver and will provide instruction and information as required for optimal care.
-One hospice nurse is always available for patient needs 24-hours a day, seven days a week if a crisis should occur after regular business hours.
+The primary nurse maintains close contact with the physician as well as with other members of the hospice team.
+The primary nurse is essentially the “case manager” for the patient, responsible for coordinating the patient’s care and implementing the Plan of Care prescribed by the team and approved by the patient's physician.
+The nurse will provide instruction and information as required for optimal patient care.
+A hospice nurse is available for patient needs 24-hours a day, seven days a week.

 Medical Social Worker

-The medical social worker is responsible to evaluate the psychosocial needs of the patient and family.
-He or she will visit the patient and family and provide counseling for emotional and financial concerns to help them cope with the changes which occur with having or caring for someone with a terminal illness.
-The social worker will also assist the patient and family by providing information on available community resources, which may be available to help.
+The medical social worker is responsible to evaluate the psycho-social needs of the patient and family.
+He or she will visit the patient and family and provide counseling for emotional concerns to help them cope with the changes which occur with having or caring for someone with a terminal illness.
+The social worker will also assist the patient and family by providing information on available community resources, including financial and legal resources, which may be available to them.